syncfusion-content/uwp-docs/uwp/Digital-Gauge/Key-features.md

 # Key Features in UWP Digital Gauge Control (SfDigitalGauge)

 A digital gauge is composed of segments which are a major UI component of the digital gauge.
 [SfDigitalGauge](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html) comprises the following segment types to display the digital characters.
-For more details on each segment type and the characters it supports, see [Digital Characters](./Digital-Characters.md).
-To get started with the control, see [Getting Started](./Getting-Started.md).
-For appearance configuration, see [Settings](./Settings.md).

 * 7 Segment Display
 * 14 Segment Display